Social Media: Zero Tolerance

 WHAT IS A PRIVACY NOTICE?

 A privacy notice is a statement that discloses some or all of the ways in which the practice gathers, uses, discloses and manages a patient’s data.
-It fulfills a legal requirement to protect a patient’s privacy.
+It fulfils a legal requirement to protect a patient’s privacy.

 Specific privacy notices can be found by clicking on the relevant link on the right hand side of this page